Decree 900: Changes in political power

 By 1954, more than 3000 CALs had been formed.
 These organizations, which controlled the distribution of land at a local level, represented a substantial increase in political power for ordinary people and people's organizations such as unions.
 However, the law also increased the power of the President and of the new national council, the DAN.

 In 1953, the Supreme Court ruled that the lack of judicial oversight for the reform was unconstitutional, and it blocked any further implementation.
 Congress, with Árbenz's urging, voted to impeach four judges.
 This decision provoked anti-government demonstrations, in the course of which one person was killed.

 Historian Douglas Trefzger has reported that the land reform disproportionately benefited Ladinos, relative to Indians.
 It seems that although the short-lived policies of Decree 900 had a positive effect on indigenous Guatemalans—particularly on their political consciousness—poverty and associated problems persisted.

 The CNCG peasant league, founded in 1950 by activists and members of the teachers' union, grew rapidly during this time and by 1945 was the largest peoples' organization in the country.
 The second largest was the CGTG, a rural labor union.

 Efforts were made to win military support for Decree 900.
 These included the provision of incentives for peasants to join the army, as well as attempts to foster ties between the armed forces and the DAN.
 Some conflicts did emerge around the country as military leaders and peasant organizers competed for local power.
 These were ameliorated by new appointments to military positions.
 But these changes in military structure further upset some officers and contributed to the desertions and defections that allowed the coup to succeed.

 International response and 1954 coup

 Expropriation of United Fruit

 In 1953 Árbenz announced that under the Agrarian Reform Law—specifically, because of an order made by the DAN—Guatemala was expropriating approximately 234000 acres of uncultivated land from the United Fruit Company.
 United Fruit owned 550000 acre in Guatemala, 42% of the nation's (arable) land.
 The company was compensated with $627,572 in bonds for the expropriation of their holdings, the amount United Fruit had claimed the land was worth for tax purposes.
 However, United Fruit proceeded to claim that its land was worth more.
-It had closed ties to U.S. officials and lobbied the U.S. for intervention.
+It had close ties to U.S. officials and lobbied the U.S. for intervention.
 The US State Department, on behalf of the United Fruit Company, claimed to Guatemala that the land was worth $15,854,849.